Anton-Sagurov/discord-notify-bot/README.md

 # DiscordNotifyBot
+Motivation - this bot simply helps to know when your friends joined Discord Server without launching the Discord app and see who is online or asking them in messenger.
+You just always know who is online because notification sent automaticaly.
+Or you can just ask bot - `/who` is online.

 This Discord bot sends notifications to Telegram when member on Discrord server changes his status on a voice channel:
   - join/leave channel
   - muted/unmuted
   - other [events](https://github.com/Anton-Sagurov/discord-notify-bot/blob/main/config.yaml#L12).

 Also this bot handles the commands `/who` and returns the list of all active users joined any voice channel on Discrod Server.

-Motivation - this bot simply helps to know when your friends joined Discord Server without having to launch the Discord app and see who is online or asking them in messenger.
-You just always know who is online because notification sent automaticaly.
-Or you can just ask bot - `/who` is online.

 ### How it works
 There are 2 parts: